 • a statement of the personal qualities and experience that the applicant believes are relevant to their suitability for the post advertised and how they meet the person specification.

-We will not accept copies of curriculum vitae in place of an application form.
+We will not accept copies of curriculum vitae in place of an application form or accept these as register of interest.

 Shortlisting and selection